Transportation Services Agreement

 - Indemnification.
 Under what circumstances the shipper will be held harmless, or indemnified, for losses or other damages related to shipping, including penalties, fines, and liquidated damages, will be covered in this section.

 - C.O.D.
 Shipments.
 This covers how goods received under “Collect on Delivery” terms will be handled, with the shipper’s preference being that the they will not be responsible for or will be reimbursed for payments related thereto, nor will the shipper be responsible for any negligence conducted by any third party related to these payments.

 - General Lien on Property.
 How a lien to compensate the shipping company for any expenses incurred on behalf of the manufacturer will be handled will be covered in this section.
 What circumstances will trigger the use of the lien and how it may be used will also be stated.

 - Compensation.
 What amount the shipping company will be paid and how it will be paid, including what payment schedule will be used, if any, will be set out in this section.

 - Names and Signatures.
 The contract should finish with a section for the names of the parties involved and the signatures of those parties and their representatives, as well as the dates on which the document was signed.

 All agreements should be reviewed thoroughly before they are signed.
 If there is any part of an agreement that you do not understand, you should seek legal counsel before you sign it.
 If you need help understanding any portion of a transportation services agreement, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.